jeyanandhini/phase-1-Anjura/Chapter1pt2.md

-# C Instructions
+# 🌟C Instructions

 We know that a progarm is a set of instructions.
 Different instructions help achieve different tasks in a program.

-# Types of Instructions
+# 🌟Types of Instructions

     a.
 Type Declaration Instruction - Used to declare the type of variables used in a program